Skip to main content

 The Timber

-Normally there is no clear distinction by colour between sapwood and heartwood, the wood being very pale brown when freshly cut, turning reddish brown on exposure, and deep reddish brown under the influence of steaming treatment commonly applied in parts of the Continent before shipment.
-Some logs show an irregular, dark reddish-colored kern or heart, caused it is believed, by the effect of severe frosts, and occurring more frequently in Continental Beech.
+Normally there is no clear distinction by colour between sapwood and heartwood.
+The wood is very pale brown when freshly cut, turning reddish brown on exposure, and deep reddish brown under the influence of steaming treatment, commonly applied in parts of the continent before shipment.
+Some logs show an irregular, dark reddish-coloured kern or heart, caused, it is believed, by the effect of severe frosts, and occurring more frequently in Continental Beech.
 The wood is typically straight grained, with a fine, even texture, but varying in density and hardness according to the locality of growth.
-Thus beech from central Europe, notably that from Yugoslavia(Slovenian), and that from Romania is milder and lighter in weight, about 672 kg/m3 that beech from Britain, Denmark and Northern Europe ,which weighs about 720 kg/m3 when dried.
+Thus, beech from central Europe, notably that from Yugoslavia (Slovenian), and that from Romania, is milder and lighter in weight, about 672 kg/m3, than beech from Britain, Denmark and Northern Europe, which weighs about 720 kg/m3 when dried.

 Strength